rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 <a name="5.31.33.1">5.31.33.1</a> If the manifestation shows two or more places of manufacture, and all are related to the same manufacturer, transcribe all in the order in which they appear.

 <a name="5.31.33.2">5.31.33.2</a> *Optionally*, if it is considered that the places are too numerous to list exhaustively, and that some may be omitted without significant loss of identification, the place of manufacture may be shortened by omitting all the places after the third.
-In such cases, after the third place, supply it in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
+In such cases, after the third place, supply in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
 Include the number of omitted places (if more than one) in the supplied phrase.
 Do not use a mark of omission.

 <a name="5.31.33.3">5.31.33.3</a> If a subsequent place of manufacture is not related to the same manufacturer, transcribe it in association with the manufacture to which it corresponds.